 All forms of metal, both ferrous and nonferrous, develop oxide films when exposed to the atmosphere.
 Oxide development is a natural occurrence by which a metal tends toward its natural density.
 All metals have this entropy.
-When exposed to the atmosphere, they all seek to return to the more natural, energy-balanced state.
+When exposed to the atmosphere, metals seek to return to a more natural, energy-balanced state.

 In most common carbon steels, the oxide develops to the point that total decay may occur, as signaled by the powdering of red rust.
 The oxide film on most steels is porous and allows moisture and oxygen to continue corroding the surface.
-Some high-strength steel and copper-bearing steels develop dense adherent oxide films that slow the rate of corrosion, similarly to the oxides on copper and aluminum.
-These steels are the "weathering" steels.
-Cor-Ten is the trade name for one of the more common of these weathering steels developed by US Steel Corporation.
+Some high-strength steel and copper-bearing steels develop dense adherent oxide films that slow the rate of corrosion.
+These steels are the “weathering” steels.
+Similarly to the oxides on copper and aluminum, the density of the oxide layer prevents further corrosion to the surface of the metal.

 The rust film on a metal surface is very adherent.
 The impervious iron oxide film will work to resist further corrosion of the base metal.
 Eventually, the runoff slows down to a point where further staining is minimal.

 History: The Rise, Fall, and Resurgence of Weathering Steel